 The first fact relates to Brady’s confidence in himself.
 He came out of college as a 6th round draft choice in the NFL.
 As a reference, there are only 7 rounds in each draft, and in each round typically every team has a single choice.
 So, Tom Brady wasn’t among the highest picks in the draft that year (2000), and overall he was the 199th pick.
 He certainly wasn’t the first quarterback taken that year; he was the 7th QB picked in a year considered very weak at the quarterback position (the QBs selected ahead of Brady were: Chad Pennington, Giovanni Carmazzi, Chris Redman, Tee Martin, Marc Bulger, and Spergon Wynn).
 You might think that this would have dented his self-confidence, but you couldn’t be further from the truth.

 In a story told by Robert Kraft, the owner of the Patriots, during the pre-season camp in 2000 while Brady was a rookie at the bottom of the depth chart for QBs, he ran into the owner.
 Brady said to him, “We’ve never met, but I’m Tom Brady.”
 Kraft replied, “I know who you are, you’re the quarterback from Michigan.
 You were our sixth-round draft choice.”
-Brady replied, “Yes, and I’m the best decision this organization has ever made.”
+Brady said, “Yes, and I’m the best decision this organization has ever made.”

 Think about that for a moment.
 Here’s a guy struggling to make the team at that point, and he meets the owner for the first time and tells him without any hint of joking that he’s the best choice the franchise ever made.
 That takes some confidence!
-Of course, thereafter he famously set out being just that, and he is certainly in the argument for being the best quarterback ever to play the game.
+Of course, thereafter he famously set out being just that, and he is certainly strongly in the argument for being the best quarterback ever to play the game.
 Consider whether that would have happened if instead Brady’s attitude had been, “Gee Mr. Kraft, it’s really nice meeting you.
 I know you have no idea who I am, but I really hope I make the team—I’m not sure I will but I’ll try hard!”
 I’d wager that if he had that attitude, I wouldn’t be writing this article about him right now.

 Another interesting point about Tom Brady relates to other people’s initial perception of him.
 While in college at Michigan, he was reasonably successful, but clearly not so successful that the NFL was frothing at the mouth to draft him.
 In fact, the general perception given his 6th round draft position was that at best he was going to be a career backup.
 Football experts didn’t really think he was anything special.
 If Brady had listened to them, it would have affected his self-belief and then ultimately his actual performance.